Birding And Bird Conservation

-Wisconsin is home to over 300 species of birds and has thousands of people who enjoy birds.
-Explore the links below for information on birds, bird identification, birding locations and how to get involved in bird conservation efforts.
+Wisconsin is home to over 300 species of birds and thousands of birding enthusiasts.
+Explore the links below for information on birds, bird identification, birding locations and how to get involved in conservation efforts.

 Explore the information below to learn more about great birding places in Wisconsin.

-- Great Wisconsin Birding and Nature Trail offers maps of birding and wildlife watching sites from around the state.
+- Great Wisconsin Birding and Nature Trail offer maps of birding and wildlife-watching sites from around the state.

-- Wisconsin Society for Ornithology offers field trips and other opportunities to birdwatch and learn more about birds across the state.
+- Wisconsin Society for Ornithology [exit DNR] offers field trips and other birdwatching opportunities.
+Learn more about birds across the state.

-- Wisconsin birding hotspots provides a statewide birding summary and links to hotspots around the state.
+- Wisconsin birding hotspots [exit DNR] provide a statewide birding summary and links to hotspots around the state.

-- Wisconsin eBird displays maps of recent sightings by species and lists of birds seen at hotspots around the state.
+- Wisconsin eBird [exit DNR] displays maps of recent sightings by species and lists of birds seen at hotspots around the state.

-- Wisconsin Bird Network is an email forum for bird sightings and news.
-Facebook also hosts several groups focused on photos and discussion of Wisconsin birds such as Birding Wisconsin and Wild Birds of Wisconsin.
+- Wisconsin Bird Network (WISBIRDN) [exit DNR] is an email forum for bird sightings and news.
+Facebook also hosts several groups focused on photos and discussion of Wisconsin birds, such as Birding Wisconsin and Wild Birds of Wisconsin.

-- Natural Resources Foundation organizes experts around the state for birdwatching and other nature-related field trips.
+- Natural Resources Foundation [exit DNR] organizes experts around the state for birdwatching and other nature-related field trips.

-- Important Bird Areas are often great places to birdwatch or enjoy nature.
+- Important Bird Areas [exit DNR] are often great places to birdwatch or enjoy nature.

-- Explore outdoors helps you find places to go and things to do on state lands around the state.
+- Explore outdoors helps you find places to go and activities to try on state lands around the state.

-- DNR's snowy owl page offers background on irruptions, latest numbers, maps of sightings, and tips for finding them.
+- DNR's snowy owl page offers background on irruptions, the latest numbers, maps of sightings and tips for finding them.

 - Bald eagle watching

-- Prairie Chicken viewing is organized by DNR conservation partners every spring.
-This is a great opportunity to view Prairie Chicken "lekking" from blinds on Buena Vista Marsh.
+- Prairie Chicken viewing [exit DNR] is organized by DNR conservation partners every spring.
+This is an excellent opportunity to view Prairie Chicken "lekking" from blinds on Buena Vista Marsh.

-- Sharp-tailed grouse viewing is available at the Namekagon Barrens Wildlife Area (3 blinds available) and at the Douglas County Bird Sanctuary (1 blind available).
+- Sharp-tailed grouse viewing is available at the Namekagon Barrens Wildlife Area [exit DNR] (3 blinds available) and the Douglas County Bird Sanctuary [exit DNR] (1 blind available).

 Amateur birders have always been leaders in the field of citizen science.
-The links below provide a number of web-based tools that allow you to report and track your daily bird sightings.
-These data are used by DNR and conservation partners across the hemisphere to monitor migratory bird populations.
+The following links provide several web-based tools to report and track your daily bird sightings.
+DNR and conservation partners use data across the hemisphere to monitor migratory bird populations.

-- Wisconsin Society for Ornithology provides a variety of ways to document rare birds and how to use eBird for seasonal reports.
+- Wisconsin Society for Ornithology [exit DNR] provides a variety of ways to document rare birds and how to use eBird for seasonal reports.

-- Report a banded bird at the USGS bird banding lab website.
+- Report a banded bird [exit DNR] at the U.S. Geological Survey bird banding lab website.
 This website includes both aluminum leg bands and some other colored leg bands and wing markers used by scientists to track individual birds.

-- Report a banded racing pigeon through the American Racing Pigeon Union website.
+- Report a banded racing pigeon [exit DNR] through the American Racing Pigeon Union website.
 Racing pigeon bands will start with the letters "AU."

-- Report a rare bird by using a fillable report form.
-This is to be used for species on Wisconsin's Natural Heritage Working List.
+- Report a rare bird [exit DNR] using a fillable report form.
+This form is used for species on Wisconsin's Natural Heritage Working List.

-- Report a Whooping Crane at the whooping crane reporting website for the eastern U.S.
+- Report a Whooping Crane [exit DNR] at the whooping crane reporting website for the eastern U.S.

 - Report a sick or dead bird by using our directory of wildlife rehabilitators or contacting your local DNR office.

-The links below provide useful tips in identifying birds as well as information on their biology, status and conservation in Wisconsin.
+The links below provide helpful tips for identifying birds and information on their biology, status and conservation in Wisconsin.

-- Cornell Lab of Ornithology: All About Birds website contains great information on most North American species including pictures, video and songs/calls.
-Also, see the great series of online videos on how to be a better birder.
+- Cornell Lab of Ornithology: All About Birds [exit DNR] website contains information on most North American species, including pictures, videos and songs/calls.
+Also, see the great series of online videos on being a better birder.

-- Audubon's online Guide to North American Birds provides excellent accounts of all Wisconsin species, including range maps, illustrations, habitats, photos, sounds, and more.
+- Audubon's Online Guide to North American Birds [exit DNR] provides excellent accounts of all Wisconsin species, including range maps, illustrations, habitats, photos, sounds and more.

-- The USGS's Dendroica is an interactive website to help students, volunteers and professionals improve their skills at identifying wildlife by sight or by sound, particularly so that they can participate in nature survey and monitoring programs.
+- The USGS's Dendroica [exit DNR] is an interactive website to help students, volunteers and professionals improve their skills at identifying wildlife by sight or by sound, particularly so that they can participate in nature surveys and monitoring programs.

-- Wisconsin All-bird Conservation Plan contains species accounts, habitat management guidance and other relevant conservation information.
+- Wisconsin All-bird Conservation Plan [exit DNR] contains species accounts, habitat management guidance and other relevant conservation information.

-- Wisconsin Breeding Bird Atlas II completed field work in 2019.
-See what species are nesting, where they are found, and how these compare to the first Atlas conducted two decades ago.
+- Wisconsin Breeding Bird Atlas II [exit DNR] completed fieldwork in 2019.
+See what species are nesting, where they are found and how these compare to the first Atlas conducted two decades ago.

-- Wisconsin's rare birds contains information on Wisconsin's endangered and threatened birds as well as species of greatest conservation need.
+- Wisconsin's rare birds contain information on Wisconsin's endangered and threatened birds as well as species of greatest conservation need.

 - Establish native plants for birds to use as feeding, resting and nesting sites.
-For information on what to plant and Wisconsin native plant nurseries, see DNR's Plant native plants web page.
+For information on what to plant and Wisconsin native plant nurseries, visit the DNR's Plant Native Plants webpage.

-- Read how Wisconsinites are taking steps to help birds in this special section of the Fall 2020 Wisconsin Natural Resources magazine.
+- Read how Wisconsinites are taking steps to help birds in the Fall 2020 Wisconsin Natural Resources magazine.

-- Ten great native plants, trees and shrubs to plant for birds
+- Learn about ten great native plants, trees and shrubs to plant for birds.

 - Provide more food for birds and maintain a healthier natural environment by removing plants not native to your area.

 - Provide fresh water for birds.
-A frog pond, water garden, fountain or even a shallow, regularly cleaned dish of water will get lots of bird use, especially if the water is dripping, moving, or otherwise making sound.
+A frog pond, water garden, fountain or even a shallow, regularly cleaned dish of water will get lots of bird use, especially if the water is dripping, moving or otherwise making a sound.

-- Maintain bird feeders in your yard, placed at least 30 feet from windows and near the natural protection of trees and shrubs; fruit, suet, and meal worms can supplement traditional seed such as black sunflower and niger seed.
+- Maintain bird feeders in your yard, placed at least 30 feet from windows and near the natural protection of trees and shrubs; fruit, suet, and mealworms can supplement traditional seeds such as black sunflower and niger seed.

 - Build a brush pile for shelter from predators and weather.